Mihirshrivas/Intern_DSW/README.md

 A fashion e-commerce company is planning its collections for the upcoming year.
 Therefore the company put together many potential products as candidates and now would like to estimate which products would be successful (top) or not (flop).
 To do so, you are provided with data on the past years’ top and flop products.
 This will allow us to create a small machine-learning application.

 ### Data Overview (shared in separate files)
-We have two data sets:
-▪ Historic data: Products of the past two years and their attributes (including a label that categories the item stop or flop); file: historic.csv (8000 products) ▪ Prediction data: Potential products of the upcoming year and their attributes (but no label about the success); file: prediction_input.csv (2000 product candidates)
+Historic data: Contains attributes of products from the past two years, including the success indicator label.
+File: historic.csv (8000 products)
+Prediction data: Contains attributes of potential products for the upcoming year without the success label.
+File: prediction_input.csv (2000 product candidates)

 ### Columns:
-▪ item_no: Internal identifier for a past product or a product candidate for the future.
+Item_no: Internal identifier for past or future products.
-▪ category: Category of the product.
+category: Category of the product.
-▪ main_promotion: Main promotion that would be/was used to promote the product.
+main_promotion: Main promotion used or planned for the product.
-▪ color: The main color of the product.
+color: Main color of the product.
-▪ stars: Stars of reviews from a comparable product of a competitor (from 0= very negative reviews to 5 = very positive reviews).
+stars: Review rating from a comparable product (0 to 5 stars).
-▪ success_indicator: Indicatorwhether a product wassuccessful(top) or not(flop) in the past.
-Only given
-for the historic data
+success_indicator: Indicator of past success (top) or failure (flop).
+Only available for historic data

 ## Technical Requirements
 ▪ EDA: